 The 3GPP RAN1 response noted that it was deferring IEEE 802’s questions related to the inclusion of other stakeholders into the LAA development and review process to 3GPP RAN.

-IEEE 802 proposes expanded collaboration with 3GPP and other industry stakeholders, by working with 3GPP RAN to plan a one day workshop in Hawaii collocated with the 13-17 July 2015 the IEEE 802 Plenary session.
-To facilitate understanding the potential spectrum sharing issues for operation of Wi-Fi and LAA, IEEE 802 suggests some topics for discussion:
+IEEE 802 proposes expanded collaboration with 3GPP and other industry stakeholders, including by working with 3GPP RAN to plan a one day workshop in Hawaii during the 13-17 July 2015 IEEE 802 Plenary Session.
+To facilitate understanding the potential spectrum sharing issues for operation of IEEE 802.11 and LAA, IEEE 802 suggests some topics for discussion:

 TR 36.889, including proposed channel access parameters